charleneclee/cssi-prework-json-ajax-intro/README.md

 }) // we'll add code here in a second
 ```

 The `ajax()` function accepts an object as a parameter.
-This object  has three three keys
+This object has three keys
 * url - the source of your JSON file, often from an API
 * method - the type of request (GET or POST for example)
 * dataType - how the data should be returned

 While we do want our datatype to be JSON, we're going to specify JSONP.
 Don't worry too much about this for now, but if you insist on worrying about it, read [this](http://json-jsonp-tutorial.craic.com/index.html).

 `.ajax()` will go get our data, but in order to use it, we will have to write instructions for how to parse it.
-WE should only parse the object once we know we have successfully retrieved it.For this reason, the  `.success()` method is what we chain onto the return value of this AJAX request.
+We should only parse the object once we know we have successfully retrieved it.
+For this reason, the  `.success()` method is what we chain on to the return value of this AJAX request.

 Once the `.ajax()` function grabs the JSONP object, we pass that data as a parameter to the `.success` callback function.
 You can name the returned object anything you'd like.
 In this case, we'll call it weatherData.